Navigating Multi-Store Complexity

 But emoji proved problematic in ways we hadn't anticipated.

 First, the practical constraints.
 Emoji didn't fit Shopify Plus's carefully constrained color palette.
 For accessibility reasons, the platform relied on specific color combinations that ensured sufficient contrast and readability.
-Emoji, with their fixed, vibrant colors, clashed with these standards and couldn't be adjusted to meet WCAG guidelines.
+Emoji render differently across operating systems and browsers, making contrast ratios unpredictable and impossible to control at the platform level.

-More fundamentally, emoji carried cultural baggage that varied dramatically across regions.
-A clapping hands emoji ๐Ÿ‘ might signal applause in the US and much of Europe, but in China it's commonly understood to represent something far more intimate.
-The thumbs up ๐Ÿ‘ that Americans use casually can be deeply offensive in parts of the Middle East.
+More fundamentally, emoji carried cultural baggage that varied across regions.
+A clapping hands emoji ๐Ÿ‘ might signal applause in some contexts but carry very different connotations elsewhere.
+The thumbs up ๐Ÿ‘ that feels casual in North America can land poorly in other cultures.
 What seems like a universal visual language is anything but.

 Flags presented their own minefield.
 National representation is never neutral.
 It privileges some identities while erasing others.
 Which flag represents a merchant serving the Kurdish diaspora?
 What about regions with contested sovereignty, or communities whose identities have been systematically suppressed?
 Flags flattened complicated ethnoracial identities into neat national boxes that many of our merchants didn't fit into.